dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 ## Configuration

-Use the following guidance to integrate Razor components into pages and views of an existing Razor Pages or MVC app.
+Use the following guidance to integrate Blazor components into pages and views of an existing Razor Pages or MVC app.

 > [!IMPORTANT]
 > The use of a layout page (`_Layout.cshtml`) with a [Component Tag Helper](xref:mvc/views/tag-helpers/builtin-th/component-tag-helper) for a <xref:Microsoft.AspNetCore.Components.Web.HeadOutlet> component is required to control `<head>` content, such as the page's title (<xref:Microsoft.AspNetCore.Components.Web.PageTitle> component) and other head elements (<xref:Microsoft.AspNetCore.Components.Web.HeadContent> component).
 For more information, see <xref:blazor/components/control-head-content#control-head-content-during-prerendering>.